lucee/script-runner/README.md

 - `-buildfile` specifies where script-runner is installed
 - `-Dwebroot` is the directory containing your CFML code (can be relative to current directory)
 - `-Dexecute` is the CFML script to run (relative to webroot)
+- **Note:** The script-runner always normalizes the webroot to an absolute path internally, regardless of whether you pass a relative or absolute path.
+All output and script execution will use this normalized absolute path.

 ### Basic Usage